A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

-The contribution of the OPE-like factors in (\ref{efnnb}) comes from similar yet more involved RG arguments~\cite{AbdesselamNew1}.
-Showing that the EFNNB implies the analogue of Theorem \ref{maintheorem} for $\mathcal{S}'(\mathbb{Q}_p^d)$ was done by the author in August 2015~\cite{AbdesselamNew2}.
+The contribution of the OPE-like factors in (\ref{efnnb}) comes from similar yet more involved RG arguments.
+The results in the present article were first derived for random fields in $\mathcal{S}'(\mathbb{Q}_p^d)$ and then later adapted to random fields in $\mathcal{S}'(\mathbb{R}^d)$.
 The EFNNB over $\mathbb{Q}_p$ looks exactly the same as the one over $\mathbb{R}$ given in (\ref{efnnb}), except for the {\em effect} of the CZ-like factors.
-The proof in the $p$-adic case {\em requires} CZ-like terms, i.e., ``moving legs around'' as in Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) renormalization in $x$-space~\cite[\S{II.2}]{RivasseauBook} or as in (\ref{Qexp}) below.
+The proof in the $p$-adic case {\em requires} CZ-like terms, i.e., ``moving legs around'' as in BPHZ renormalization in $x$-space~\cite[\S{II.2}]{RivasseauBook} or as in (\ref{Qexp}) below.
 However, the pointwise correlations outside the diagonal are smooth which in the $p$-adic setting means {\em locally constant}: the CZ-like elements have a vanishing contribution.
-In the real case, one can use the Fundamental Theorem of Calculus
+In the real case, one can use the Fundamental Theorem of Calculus $\mathcal{O}_{C}(y)-\mathcal{O}_{C}(x)=\sum_{|\alpha|=1}\int_0^1 dt\ (y-x)^{\alpha}\partial^{\alpha}\mathcal{O}_{C}(x+t(y-x))$ ``inside correlations''.

-``inside correlations''.
 In the particular CFT case~\cite{Abdesselam3DCP}, where a derivative increases the scaling dimension by one, we see that such a CZ-element has the contribution written on the right-hand side of (\ref{efnnb}) with $\gamma=1$.
 In order to make Theorem \ref{maintheorem} more general, we also allowed $0<\gamma<1$.
-It turns out this kind of bound is exactly what is used in harmonic analysis and the theory of Calder\'on-Zygmund operators (see~\cite[p.
+It turns out that this kind of bound is exactly what is used in harmonic analysis and the theory of Calder\'on-Zygmund operators (see~\cite[p.
 372]{DavidJ} and~\cite[p.
 9]{MeyerC}), hence our choice of terminology.
-Note that {\em our} motivation for the present work is that it accomplishes {\em one} of the tasks from the program outlined in~\cite{Abdesselam3DCP}: we showed how~\cite[Conjecture 8]{Abdesselam3DCP} implies~\cite[Conjecture 9]{Abdesselam3DCP}.
+Note that our motivation for the present work is that it accomplishes one of the tasks from the program outlined in~\cite{Abdesselam3DCP}: we showed how~\cite[Conjecture 8]{Abdesselam3DCP} implies~\cite[Conjecture 9]{Abdesselam3DCP}.
+In order to help the reader better understand the EFNNB (\ref{efnnb}), a simple heuristic is as follows.
+Replace $CZ_i$ by $(y_i-x_i) \partial\mathcal{O}_{B_i}(x_i)$.
+Replace the OPE remainder $OPE_i(y_i,x_i)$ by $\mathcal{C}_{A_i,B_i}^{E}(y_i,x_i)\mathcal{O}_{E}(x_i)$ where $E$ is next operator appearing in the expansion, i.e., the one with the smallest $[E]>\Delta_i$.
+Finally, apply the BFNNB.
+The result essentially is the EFNNB.
+The upper gap $[E]-\Delta_i$ in the spectrum of scaling dimensions is what limits how large $\gamma>0$ can be.
+In fact, this heuristic is turned into a rigorous proof of the EFNNB in the example provided in \S\ref{examplesec}.